papoita/funai/README.md

 * A dropdown menu provides example prompt recommendations allowing the UI to guide the user.
 It automatically fills the textarea with the user's selection.

+* Aditional styling allows the user to know which options they are selecting.

 * The user can modify the placeholder and add any desired input in the textarea.

 * The user can reset the form and clear the textarea.